 - Coordinate and complete significant special projects independently or in cooperation with other groups

 - Create databases and/or processes to accomplish tasks; collect, compile and analyze routine and non-routine data and information.

 - Research and provide input to department budget or assigned projects.

-- Prepare letters, memoranda, reports, and other documents drafted by the director or other managers in final format.
+- Prepare letters, memoranda, reports, and other documents drafted by the manager or director others in final format.
 Originate correspondence, reports, and other routine documents as directed by the supervisor.